600maan/Forex-App/README.md

 # Forex-App

-A distributed foriegn currency application for buying and selling currencies.
+A distributed foreign currency application for buying and selling currencies.

 Steps